LeoooLagOS/dotfiles/00_CS_Fundamentals/Object-Oriented Programming.md

 OOP is like building with **Lego bricks**.
 Each brick (object) is a self-contained unit with its own properties (color, shape) and built-in functionality (how it connects to other bricks).
 You combine these standardized bricks to build a complex structure.
 ## 🔑 Key Details
 - **Core Idea:**
-	- To organize software by modeling real-world entities as objects.
+	- To organize [[Software]] by modeling real-world entities as objects.
 Data and the functions that modify that data are bundled together.
 - **The Four Pillars of OOP:**
 	- [[Encapsulation]]:
 		- Bundling data and methods together, hiding the internal complexity.